dr-jpk/weather-forecast/final_report.md

 #### **4. Feature engineering:**

-To provide more important information to the models, namely information on the weather conditions in the surrounding of each station, a weighted-average over nearby locations is calculated for each feature and added as additional features (this is done for all features, except for the datetime features, this increasing the amount of features from 29 to 55).
+To provide more important information to the models, namely information on the weather conditions in the surrounding of each station, a weighted average over nearby locations is calculated for each feature and added as additional features (this is done for all features, except for the datetime features, this increasing the amount of features from 29 to 55).
 In order to define, which station is considered as "nearby" each station, different metrics for closeness/distance were used:

 ##### **Pearson correlation coefficient:**

 Pearson correlation coefficient between stations based on *Rainfall* feature: if the correlation between two stations in the Rainfall feature is large, when calculating the correlation over the whole dataset spanning several years, the weather conditions with respect to our target variable *RainTomorrow* are likely (but not certainly) causally connected.
-Therefore a threshold on the correlation coefficient is required to generate weigthed averaged features from nearby stations.
-The weight of each station is defined to be equal to the correlation coefficient, i.e. 1 for the station itself and a value between 1 and 0 for the "nearby" stations.
+Therefore, a threshold on the correlation coefficient is required to generate weighted averaged features from nearby stations.
+The weight of each station is defined to be equal to the correlation coefficient, i.e., 1 for the station itself and a value between 1 and 0 for the "nearby" stations.
 Note that this approach is tested in addition to the distance metric, because spatially nearby stations might not share the same weather conditions.
-For instance at the coast in the south-east of australia, there is a mountain range, so if stations are close to each other but separated by the mountains, the weather conditions and especially "RainTomorrow" might be very different.
-This is indeed the case as visible in the strong gradient in the cummulative Rainfall map over many years: [BOM](http://www.bom.gov.au/climate/maps/rainfall/?variable=rainfall&map=totals&period=48month&region=nat&year=2023&month=04&day=30).
-Below, 3 plots are shown giving the color coded correlation coefficient for 3 different central stations.
-The threshold on the correlation coefficient is chosen such that are spatially relatively close, the next neighbouring station is still included, this is the case for a threshold of about 0.3 as visible in the plot below for the *Cairns* location (Cairns is located at the dark red dot marked with a correlation coefficient of 1.0).
+For instance, at the coast in the south-east of Australia, there is a mountain range, so if stations are close to each other but separated by the mountains, the weather conditions and especially "RainTomorrow" might be very different.
+This is indeed the case as visible in the strong gradient in the cumulative Rainfall map over many years: [BOM](http://www.bom.gov.au/climate/maps/rainfall/?variable=rainfall&map=totals&period=48month&region=nat&year=2023&month=04&day=30).
+Below, 3 plots are shown giving the color-coded correlation coefficient for 3 different central stations.
+The threshold on the correlation coefficient is chosen such that are spatially relatively close, the next neighboring station is still included, this is the case for a threshold of about 0.3 as visible in the plot below for the *Cairns* location (Cairns is located at the dark red dot marked with a correlation coefficient of 1.0).

 <img src="data/plots/map_correlation_between_locations_for_Rainfall_and_Location_Cairns.png" width="600"/>

-For some stations that are spatially isolated from the rest of the stations, the correlation coeeficient of the next neighbouring station is below 0.3.
+For some stations that are spatially isolated from the rest of the stations, the correlation coefficient of the next neighboring station is below 0.3.
 Therefore, for such stations the station with largest coefficient is included, which is *Woomera* for the example of *AliceSprings* shown in the plot below.

 <img src="data/plots/map_correlation_between_locations_for_Rainfall_and_Location_AliceSprings.png" width="600"/>